 Variety Height initially (cm) Height now (cm)

-We are excited to announce that SOAS has funded the purchased of this motorbike!
-The Tancan director's and their horticultural volunteers are now able to travel more easily from school to school to assist with the orchards.
+The roads in Iringa are almost impossible to drive on during the wet season.
+Tancan director's and their horticultural volunteers are now able to travel more easily from school to school to assist with the orchards.